Munich-Cluster-for-Systems-Neurology/SyNergy-GitHub-Index/index.md

 # Index of GitHub Repositories

-Here you can explore associated GitHub repositories for published projects from SyNergy, and links to their respective PubMed articles.
+Here you can explore GitHub repositories associated with SyNergy projects, and links to their related publications.

 _For more information on our research and publications, visit [the SyNergy website](https://synergy-munich.de/)._